 Rock climbing course at Lake Garda (2days) with overnight in Hotel (BB), alpine mountaineering course (3 days) and teaching on the glacier and via ferrata in the Marmolada Dolomites Alps of Italy with base in a mountain lodge

 Rock climbing by mountain guides Arco at Lake Garda, courses and personal instruction or tuition on Kalymnos Island in Greece.
 Via ferrata and mountaineering courses in the Marmolada Dolomites Alps Italy

-Your ideal walking hiking and trekking Holidays on an Aegean Island in Greece, intact nature between rocks and the sea on our guided hiking routes and treks
+Your ideal walking Holidays on an Aegean Island in Greece, intact nature between rocks and the sea on our guided routes and treks